craigsdennis/large-marge-r2-actors/README.md

 # Upload Large Files to R2 Object Storage using Actors

 [R2](https://developers.cloudflare.com/r2) is a zero egress fee S3 compatible object storage solution.
 It is ideal for large AI training datasets.
-If you've ever tried to allow your users large datasets via a web browser, you know it can be challenging.
+If you've ever tried to allow your users to upload large datasets via a web browser, you know it can be challenging.
 Networks can be faulty, and resuming operations is often needed.

-[Workers](https://) are powerful, but they are limited to the amount of data that they can pass.
+[Workers](https://developers.cloudflare.com/workers) are powerful serverless functions, but they are limited to the amount of data that they can pass.
 A common solution is to use the [R2 Multipart Uploads](https://developers.cloudflare.com/r2/api/workers/workers-multipart-usage/).
 However maintaining state of the upload can be challenging.

 This examples leans on the [Actors](https://github.com/cloudflare/actors) library to create a new Actor named [Uploader](./src/actors/uploader.ts).
 It is used in conjunction with a [Hono](https://honojs.dev) based [API](./src/index.ts) that the [front end](./public/) interacts with to upload large files.